box/box-python-sdk-gen/docs/shared_links_folders.md

 ### Arguments

 - folder_id `str`
   - The unique identifier that represent a folder.
 The ID for any folder can be determined by visiting this folder in the web application and copying the ID from the URL.
-For example, for the URL &#x60;https://*.app.box.com/folder/123&#x60; the &#x60;folder_id&#x60; is &#x60;123&#x60;.
-The root folder of a Box account is always represented by the ID &#x60;0&#x60;.
+For example, for the URL `https://*.app.box.com/folder/123` the `folder_id` is `123`.
+The root folder of a Box account is always represented by the ID `0`.
+Example: "12345"
-  - Used as `folder_id` in path `path` of the API call
-- request_body `UpdateFolderRemoveSharedLinkRequestBodyArg`
-  - Used as requestBody for the API call
-- query_params `UpdateFolderRemoveSharedLinkQueryParamsArg`
+- shared_link `Optional[UpdateFolderRemoveSharedLinkSharedLinkArg]`
-  - Used as queryParams for the API call
+  - By setting this value to `null`, the shared link is removed from the folder.
-- headers `UpdateFolderRemoveSharedLinkHeadersArg`
+- fields `str`
+  - Explicitly request the `shared_link` fields to be returned for this item.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns